Do Arteries Talk?

 After aggressive medical therapy for 6 months, the plaque is smaller and more dense.
 Because the shrinking plaque is thinner (we call this “plaque regression”), the blood flow is much better, with no more turbulence, no more obstruction to flow.
 And the soft plaque (highlighted in yellow) is almost gone.
 The ulcer crater is gone.
 After 6 months, 10 year event risk is down to 40%.

-Back when we started, this patient’s surgeon was doing ultrasounds every 6 months to prepare for a surgical procedure to open up the blockage when it was 80% or more.
+Back when we started, this patient’s surgeon was doing ultrasounds every 6 months to prepare for a surgical procedure to open up the blockage.
+Surgery is indicated when blockage is 80% or more.
 It was 60-79%.
 But a surgical procedure or a stent can only fix that one small area of blockage where the stent is placed.
 Aggressive medical therapy treats all the arteries, all over the body.
+And taking medications is less expensive.

 it didn't get there overnight